Everything you need to know about Hiking The 2 day Trek Machu Picchu

 • Personal items: Pack toiletries, medication, and any other items.

-Remember to pack light and only bring essential items, as the weight limit for luggage is strictly enforced.
-It’s also a good idea to check with your tour operator for any specific packing requirements for the Short Inca Trail.
+Remember to pack light and bring only essential items, as the luggage weight limit is strictly enforced.
+It’s also a good idea to check with your tour operator for any specific packing requirements for hiking a Trail.

-How to organize the travel backpack for the Short Inca Trail?
+How do you organize the travel backpack for the 2-day trek to Machu Picchu?

 The backpack should hold at least 15-20 liters of water and spare clothes.
-It recommends having a raincoat cover the pack or using a bag inside.
+Having a raincoat cover the pack or using a bag inside is recommended.
 Check that the mountain equipment meets the following characteristics:

-• A chest and waist strap; will allow you to distribute the weight.
+• A chest and waist strap will help distribute the weight.

 • Have side pockets for small items.